yash9140/NeuronIQ/README.md

 ## 🙏 Acknowledgments

-- [Open Trivia Database](https://opentdb.com/) for providing the quiz questions
+- [Open Trivia Database](https://opentdb.com/) for providing intelligent learning questions
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [React](https://reactjs.org/) for the component-based architecture
 - [Vite](https://vitejs.dev/) for the fast build tool

+## 🧠 About NeuronIQ

+NeuronIQ represents the fusion of neuroscience-inspired learning principles with intelligent questioning systems.
+The name reflects our commitment to smart, focused learning that stimulates neural pathways and enhances knowledge retention through strategic questioning and immediate feedback.